inputsh/awesome-linux/README.md

 * [vim](http://vim.org) - Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor 'Vi', with a more complete feature set.
 * [vtop](https://parall.ax/vtop) - Command-line tools like “top” make it difficult to see CPU usage across multi-process applications (like Apache and Chrome), spikes over time, and memory usage.
 Vtop is a free and open source activity monitor for the command line.
 It’s written in node.js and can be easily extended.
 * [wavemon](https://github.com/uoaerg/wavemon) - ncurses-based monitoring application for wireless network devices
+* [ranger](https://github.com/ranger/ranger) - A VIM-inspired filemanager for the console

 ### GUI-based Applications